 The city of Alpine is a remote gem in the west Texas desert located 90 miles north of Big Bend National Park.
 If you are looking to see why everyone says the stars at night are big and bright, then is the place to go!

 This is a small city that you need to include on your West Texas road trip.
-Alpine attractions that the entire family will enjoy include checking out an art installation, staying in one of the historic hotels, visiting the state parks, strolling through the downtown area, eating delicious food, and taking the Alpine historic walking tour.
+Alpine attractions that the entire family will enjoy include checking out an art installation, staying in one of the historic hotels, visiting the state parks, strolling through the downtown area, hiking to a waterfall, eating delicious food, and taking the Alpine historic walking tour.

 Fun and unique things to do in Alpine